KerstinKaspar/pypulseq-cest/readme.md

    [ZIP file](https://github.com/KerstinHut/pypulseq-cest/archive/refs/heads/master.zip) and unzip it into a folder.

 ### 2) Installation using *setup.py* file:
-We provide several pre-compiled distributions of the C++ based simulation code for Linux and Windows as well as python versions between 3.6 and 3.9.
+We provide several pre-compiled distributions of the C++ based simulation code for Linux and Windows and python versions between 3.6 and 3.9.
 Using these pre-compiled distributions is the recommended installation.
 We further recommend using a clean python/anaconda environment.
 Two convenient ways to start the automatic installation via *setup.py* file are: